 Trip planning is exciting, but what happens when you need a little more specialized help from fans who are in the same boat?

-You can find the podcast through Apple Podcasts, Spotify, Google Podcasts or wherever you get your pods!
+You can find the podcasts like Pixie Dust Fan or We Like Theme Parks through Apple Podcasts, Spotify, Google Podcasts or wherever you get your pods!